Updated: Jan 20

 By using an AR system, both technicians can work on the same issue at the same time, and it is more cost-effective than sending both technicians to the job site at the same time.

 The number of older professionals retiring is increasing, and they take their decades of experience and knowledge with them.
-In order to close the productivity gap, younger generations must quickly leapfrog older generations.
+To close the productivity gap, younger generations must quickly leapfrog older generations.

 Utilizing augmented reality (AR) for knowledge transfer can prove effective.
-AR allows senior technicians to document and record proper procedures, which can then be retrieved and used by younger technicians as training materials.
+AR allows senior technicians to document and record proper procedures, which younger technicians can retrieve and use as training materials.

 As the remote expert can see and direct employees as they progress through the troubleshooting process, troubleshooting can be speedily sped up utilizing the overlay of precise and real-time data overlaid on the technical picture.